martinxyz/lut2d-search/README.md

 The next distribution has to be made as similar as possible to the distribution of the best one percent.
 The [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) can be used as a measure similarity between two distributions.

 We model the distribution as a probability for each bit of the look-up table to be one.
 No dependencies or correlations are modelled.
 This distribution is very simple to estimate from data.
 Just count how many of the best filters have a certain bit set, and use the fraction as the new probability for this bit.

+(Extra: I have also tried novelty search to evolve 42 rules simultanously with the goal of maximizing diversity.
+To measure diversity, the first few layers of a pre-trained ResNet50 was used to create a "behaviour descriptor".
+You can browse [some results from that run](https://log2.ch/diversity-lut-search/), but code is not published yet, also, it's a hacky mess.)